-If you’re thinking about becoming a landlord for the very first time, then you’ve come to the right place – we’ve compiled a list of five main advice areas, to help you in your property investment journey!
+If you’re thinking about becoming a landlord for the very first time, then you’ve come to the right place – as a Huddersfield-based mortgage broker, we’ve compiled a list of five main advice areas, to help you in your property investment journey!

 1. Think about all the costs/responsibilities involved